William Beresford, 3rd Baron Decies

-William Robert John Horsley-Beresford, 3rd Baron Decies (June 1811 – 3 July 1893) was an Anglo-Irish soldier and peer.
+William Robert John Horsley Beresford, 3rd Baron Decies (June 1811 – 3 July 1893) was an Anglo-Irish soldier and peer.

 Early life

 Beresford was born on 12 January 1865.
-He was the only son born to John Horsley-Beresford, 2nd Baron Decies, the Rector of Tuam, and the former Charlotte Philadelphia Horsley (only daughter and heiress of Robert Horsley of Bolam House, Northumberland.
-Among his siblings were Louisa Elizabeth Horsley-Beresford (wife of Ernest Brudenell-Bruce, 3rd Marquess of Ailesbury) and Caroline Agnes Horsley-Beresford (wife of James Graham, 4th Duke of Montrose).
+He was the only son born to John Beresford, 2nd Baron Decies, the Rector of Tuam, and Charlotte Philadelphia Horsley (only daughter and heiress of Robert Horsley of Bolam House, Northumberland.
+Among his siblings were Louisa Elizabeth Horsley Beresford (wife of Ernest Brudenell-Bruce, 3rd Marquess of Ailesbury) and Caroline Agnes Horsley Beresford (wife of James Graham, 4th Duke of Montrose).

 His paternal grandparents were William Beresford, 1st Baron Decies, Archbishop of Tuam, and the former Elizabeth FitzGibbon (sister of John FitzGibbon, 1st Earl of Clare).
 His grandfather was the third son of Marcus Beresford, 1st Earl of Tyrone and Lady Catharine Power (only daughter of James Power, 3rd Earl of Tyrone and 3rd Viscount Decies).

 Career

 Upon his father's death on 1 March 1865, he succeeded as the 3rd Baron Decies.
 He served as a captain in the 10th Hussars and Grenadier Guards.
-He also served as a Representative Peer of Ireland.
+He also served as an Irish representative peer.

 "His lordship took no active part in public affairs, but was an enlightened agriculturalist, and took a warm interest in the development of the Bolam estate, which under his personal direction, has become one of the richest, from an agricultural point of view, in the country."

 Personal life

-On 31 July 1860, Horsley-Beresford was married to Catharine Anne Dent (died 1941), the second daughter of Cmdr.
+On 31 July 1860, Horsley Beresford was married to Catharine Anne Dent (died 1941), the second daughter of Cmdr.
 William Dent of Shortflatt Tower and the former Ellen Mary Kerr (a daughter of Andrew Seton Kerr).
 Together, they were the parents of: